Hope Edelman: The Grief Journey Of Losing A Mother

 Thank you for joining us on the show.
 We are all members of clubs.
 I am a member of the 50-plus club.
 I’m a member of the teacher’s club, the mom club, the cancer club.
 When you get to these clubs, meaning when something happens in your life and you signify, “I’m 50.
 I’m a member of the 50 club.”
 With the cancer, “I had cancer.
 I’m a member of the cancer club.”
 People around you, you can relate to them.
 You can talk to them.
 You can discuss how you’re feeling and how you’re anxious about certain things.
 Some of the clubs we like to be a part of.
 Some maybe we don’t.
 I know for me being part of the cancer club was something that I never ever expected or never wanted.
 Once I was in that club, I finally learned to deal with it.
 I talked to people.
 I realized that I’m in a cancer-free mode.
 That’s something to celebrate.
 When I was going through difficulties, I was able to talk to people who also went through those things.
 The grief club, that’s another club that many people are a member of or a part of whether they want to or not.

 I had the opportunity to talk with Featured Goddesses, Vanessa, Lara and Michelle.
 They are in a club.
 We talked about their reactions after.
 I received texts from them that I’d like to share with you.
-Michelle said, “It’s a club that no one should ever be a member ofbut I’m glad that we are members together.
+Michelle said, “It’s a club that no one should ever be a member of, but I’m glad that we are members together.
 Thank you for helping me to process things that I haven’t thought of in a long time, a beautiful tribute to our mothers.”
 Vanessa replied, “Indeed a club.
 I’m always amazed how the thought of my mom can push around so many emotions that lower lips quiver and tears escape.
 Our conversation confirmed that I am not crazy.
 I will always miss my mom as you do as well.”
 Lara said, “I felt the same way.
 I felt very comfortable letting it all out with all of you.
 I’m looking forward with hope.”
 With that, I would like to welcome our guest author of many books including The AfterGrief: Finding Your Way Along the Long Arc of Loss.
 Hope Edelman, can you please join us on the show?

 Story keepers help keep and share stories of loved ones alive.
-Click To Tweet
+Share on XKaren, it’s so good to be here.

 Thank you so much.
 We were very excited about you coming.
 It was a difficult day talking with the Featured Goddesses.
 It was a mixture of so many emotions.
 I’m grateful that you’re here and they can talk to you firsthand about some of the things that they experienced.
 One thing I wanted to ask you about the grief club, the rules of the grief club have changed and shifted.
 I remember reading the book with the stages of grief and remembering when people had passed away that we’re told in society to get over it, “Have you accepted it yet?
 It happened so long ago.
 Why are you still thinking about it?”
 What’s normal?
 I’m curious about your thoughts on that.